tillg/state-of-the-art-blog/src/articles/2018-09-10-technical_roadmap/technical_roadmap.md

 title: Technical road map & change log
 template: article.jade
 excerpt: A list of features that are planned to be developed together with their priority.
 Be aware that things might change...!
+picture: roadmap.jpg
 ---

 The list of things that I plan to do in the order I want to do them:

+* A document with incomplete title must break the build
 * Check the guide to set up a new blog site really works
 * Make sure no broken links can get on our site.
 Look at this:
   * https://github.com/gchallen/code.metalsmith-linkcheck